bobbae/gcp/questions/tennis-rain/README.md

 * Consider the following description:

    Suppose, from 4 tennis matches,
-   Bob won 3 and Bill won only one.
+   Bob won 3 and Alice won only one.

-* Question 1:  If you have to bet on either Bob or Bill for the next match who would you bet on?
+* Question 1:  If you have to bet on either Bob or Alice for the next match who would you bet on?

-* Question 2: What is the percentage of the chance that Bill might win the next match?
+* Question 2: What is the percentage of the chance that Alice might win the next match?

 * Now, consider further:

    To make it more interesting, let us add another factor to the match, which is rain.
-   When Bill won, it was raining.
+   When Alice won, it was raining.
    But, when Bob won, out of 3 matches, 1 time it was raining.